 Polycystic Ovarian Syndrome Clinical Trials

-As an academic medical center and the sixth largest medical school in the United States, Medical Center at Augusta University is committed to today’s clinical research to help find tomorrow’s cures.
+As an academic medical center and the twelfth-largest medical school in the United States, Augusta University Health is committed to today’s clinical research to help find tomorrow’s cures.
 In our effort to promote women’s wellness, we are currently conducting clinical trials on polycystic ovarian syndrome and hormone levels.
 By participating in our clinical trials, your contribution leads to paradigm shifts in our delivery of patient care and our unparalleled excellence to Patient Family Centered Care.

-Many women with androgen excess have a condition known as polycystic ovary syndrome (PCOS).
-Polycystic Ovarian Syndrome is a condition caused by a hormonal imbalance in women.
+Many women with androgen excess have a condition known as polycystic ovarian syndrome (PCOS).
+PCOS is a condition caused by a hormonal imbalance in women.
 Androgen excess primarily affects women during the reproductive years, from young adolescence to the start of menopause.
-Symptoms of PCOS or androgen excess include infrequent or irregular menstrual cycles, excessive weight gain, unwanted hair growth on the face, chest or back, and possible metabolic syndrome (MBS).
+Symptoms of PCOS, or androgen excess, include infrequent or irregular menstrual cycles, excessive weight gain, unwanted hair growth on the face, chest or back, and possible metabolic syndrome (MBS).
 People with MBS may have high blood pressure, low good cholesterol, high blood fats and extra fat around the waist.
 Women with MBS are at high risk for getting diabetes and heart disease.